Marine Mechanics: Career, Salary and Education Information

 The two top paying industries for marine mechanics represented specialty areas in the field: deep sea, coastal, and Great Lakes water transportation (median salary $44,900) and inland water transportation (median salary $42,360).
 The biggest hiring industry, motor vehicle dealers, paid a median wage of $36,310.

-The states with the highest concentrations of marine mechanics include Maine, Washington, Rhode Island, Maryland, and Florida.Source: U.S. Department of Labor, used by permission
+The states with the highest concentrations of marine mechanics include Maine, Washington, Rhode Island, Maryland, and Florida.Some content used by permission of the Bureau of Labor Statistics, U.S. Department of Labor